The New Day (professional wrestling): Other media

 The New Day wrote their first book titled The Book of Booty: Shake It.
 Love It.
 Never Be It.
 The New Day also had a cameo role in the 2016 WWE Studios film Countdown.

-Although all three of them had previously been featured in official WWE video games, the members of The New Day were featured as squadmates for the first time in the video game WWE 2K16, and have further appeared as a team in WWE 2K17, WWE 2K18, WWE 2K19 WWE 2K20 and WWE 2K22.
+Although all three of them had previously been featured in official WWE video games, the members of The New Day were featured as squadmates for the first time in the video game WWE 2K16, and have further appeared as a team in WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.

 In 2017, The New Day also made an appearance on the TruTV comedy series Adam Ruins Everything.

-Corey Graves announced on his podcast WWE After the Bell that The New Day would launch their own new podcast (produced by WWE and Endeavor Audio) titled The New Day: Feel the Power, which premiered on December 2, 2019.
+Corey Graves announced on his podcast WWE After the Bell that The New Day would launch their own new podcast (produced by WWE and Endeavor Audio) titled The New Day: Feel the Power, which premiered on December 2, 2019 and ceased in late 2023.

 In November 2020, all three members of The New Day were added as playable DLC characters in the video game Gears 5, sporting custom armor in the colors of The New Day's ring attires; the three recorded dialogue specifically for the game.
 As promotion for this DLC at WWE's Survivor Series pay-per-view that same month, the trio appeared in their Gears 5 armor.

+In October 2021, Netflix released the interactive title Escape The Undertaker featuring The Undertaker and The New Day.
+The viewer chooses which path Kingston, Woods, and Big E go on and ultimately decides whether or not they leave with their souls intact.